Image

 If any of these procedures were not followed, your BAC results may be inadmissible, which can significantly strengthen your case.
 Our Holts Summit, MO legal team conducts thorough investigations into testing equipment, maintenance records, and law enforcement procedures to find potential grounds for dismissing or reducing your suspension.

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Holts Summit, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Holts Summit, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Holts Summit, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Holts Summit, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Holts Summit, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Holts Summit, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Holts Summit, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once it’s filed, the case moves to a de novo hearing, where the Holts Summit, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Holts Summit, MO DWI/DUI attorneys to present a stronger defense.

 DWI Administrative Hearing Lawyer in Holts Summit, MO | DWI Attorney Holts Summit, MO | Combs Waterkotte

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Holts Summit, MO, you’re not just selecting a leading DWI administrative hearing lawyer lawyer in Holts Summit, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
-In addition to experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Holts Summit, MO residents:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in the Holts Summit, MO area, you aren’t just selecting the ideal DWI administrative hearing lawyer lawyer in Holts Summit, MO and throughout Missouri – you are protecting your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Holts Summit, MO residents:

 Act Now—Speak with a Holts Summit, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges